GravityKit/GravityView/readme.txt

 * Added: Entry creator in text mode now searches by email, login and name fields.
 * Added: `gravityview/widgets/search/created_by/user_meta_fields` filter for entry creator search.
 * Added: `gravityview/widgets/search/created_by/user_fields` filter for entry creator search.
+* Fixed: Stray Advanced Custom Fields editor at the bottom of View configuration pages.
+* Fixed: Edit entry on products with calculations voided labels and quantities.
+* Fixed: Major search and filtering any/all mode combination issues, especially with "only approved" mode, A-Z Filters, Featured Entries, Advanced Filters plugins.
+* Fixed: Support all documented date formats in all date field searches.

 = 2.1.1 on October 26, 2018 =